s-fleck/lgr/README.md

 Development Status
 ------------------

-The internal architecture of yog stable and tested.
-The current development focus is on completing the documentation and irioning out the details for database appenders
+The core of yog is more or less complete and usable.
+What is currently lacking is the documentation.
+I also want to conduct a proper field-test before I release it on CRAN, so don't expect a CRAN release before Februar/March 2019.

 Dependencies
 ------------